 Natalye Paquin, Esq.

-Natalye Paquin is the chief executive officer of Points of Light, the world’s largest organization dedicated to volunteer service.
+Natalye Paquin is the president and chief executive officer of Points of Light, the world’s largest organization dedicated to volunteer service.
 Prior to joining Points of Light in 2017, Natalye served as chief transformation officer at Girl Scouts of the USA, where she was responsible for leading innovation, integration, the mitigation of risks, and communication of the movement’s strategy, and served as the key face and spokesperson for aligning and unifying the Girl Scouts federation of 112 councils around the strategy.
 Natalye also served five years as CEO of the Girl Scouts of Eastern Pennsylvania, overseeing $40 million in assets, a $17 million annual operating budget, and a workforce of 450 including part time and seasonal employees.
 Pennsylvania’s largest girl-serving organization and among the largest Girl Scouts councils in the nation, Girl Scouts of Eastern Pennsylvania served nearly 40,000 girls ages 5-18 with the support of 14,000 adult volunteers.
 Prior to Girl Scouts, Natalye was the executive vice president and chief operating officer of the Kimmel Center Inc. from 2006-2010, where she oversaw a $35 million budget and directed the center’s day-to-day operations across three venues; the Kimmel Center, the Academy of Music, and the Merriam Theater.

 Moving to Philadelphia from Chicago in 2002, Natalye served in two key leadership roles for the School District of Philadelphia, as chief of staff until 2004, and then as chief operating officer until 2006.
 She was managing deputy commissioner for the City of Chicago’s Department of Transportation from 2001-2002.
 Prior to that, she worked with the Chicago Public Schools from 1994-2001, as an attorney, senior adviser to the board president, and chief purchasing officer, where she was responsible for $1 billion in annual expenditures.
 Her work in education began as a regional attorney with the United States Department of Education, Office for Civil Rights, managing cases across six mid-western states from 1989 to 1994.
 Natalye began her career in private practice as a litigation attorney in 1986, admitted to the Illinois Bar and U.S. District Court, N.D.IL.